saucelabs/sauce-docs/docs/error-reporting/project-setup/user-mgmnt.md

 ## Invite a User
-You can send an invitation to a user to create an account in your Backtrace instance.
+You can invite  a user to create an account in your Backtrace instance.
 The user will be sent an e-mail with a private invitation link.
 It is also possible to Copy Invite Link if you would like to provide a link directly to the user.

 Once a user has accepted an invitation, they will appear in the **Users** list and the invitation will be removed.